-Ocean Vida Beach and Dive Resort is brand new, built and run by the well-established Philippines dive operation, Sea Explorers.
+Ocean Vida Beach and Dive Resort is owned and run by the well-established Philippines dive operation, Sea Explorers.
 On the small tropical island of Malapascua, it is situated on the white sands of Bounty beach with Sea Explorers dive centre adjacent to the property.

 Despite it only taking around 30 minutes to walk around the island, we recommend you take a guide as you will get lost!
 The pathway weaves its way through all the small alleyways of the traditional villages, giving you ample chance to chat to some locals.
 This is a perfect destination to dive, relax and unwind.